Brexit Attorney Update

 So, if you need support in filing UK trade marks, design and patent applications, or oppositions, get in touch with us now and we can ensure your client service continues seamlessly from the 1 January 2021.

 For more detailed guidance on the changes to the current rules has been published and can be viewed here.

 Update for Non-European Attorneys: Albright IP is ready to support your clients

-When the UK leaves the European Union on 31 December 2020, the UK will no longer be included within European trade mark (EUTM) and design (RCD) applications or registrations.
+Due to the UK leaving the European Union on 31 December 2020, the UK is no longer included within European trade mark (EUTM) and design (RCD) applications or registrations.
 However, Patent filings are unaffected by the changes in practice.

 Granted EU Registrations – creation of UK clones:

-As of 1 January 2021, all granted EUTM and RCD registrations will be cloned, and a separate UK right will be created, mirroring the details of the ‘parent’ registrations.
+As of 1 January 2021, all granted EUTM and RCD registrations have been cloned, and a separate UK right has been created, mirroring the details of the ‘parent’ registrations.

 For our Non-European Attorney partners, we will appoint ourselves as representatives at the UKIPO for your client’s cloned registrations and monitor renewal deadlines.

 You can also appoint us to be your representative for cloned UK registrations that originate from EUTM registrations.